 Gun Control in Alaska: A Look at the Laws and Regulations

 Gun control is a hotly debated topic in the United States, pitting impassioned defenses of the Second Amendment against public safety concerns.
-Most gun control laws originate at the state level, but there are some federal laws that regulate gun purchases and ownership.
-Some states require gun buyers to wait a certain period of time before taking ownership of a gun, during which a background check is conducted.
+Most gun control laws originate at the state level, but some federal laws regulate gun purchases and ownership.
+Some states require gun buyers to wait a certain period before taking ownership of a gun, during which a background check is conducted.
 Other states have as few restrictions as possible.

 Alaska Gun Control Laws at a Glance